TBD54566975/developer.tbd.website/blog/2022-10-18-web5-verifiable-credential-selector.md

 ---
-slug: web5-verifiable-credential-selector
+slug: announcing-verifiable-credential-selector
-title: Retrieve Verifiable Credentials from more than 40,000 Companies with VCS
+title: Announcing the Verifiable Credential Selector
 description: The Verifiable Credential Selector is an open source widget that makes it easy for you to gain possession of your data from FinTech apps.
 authors:
   name: Jack Couch, Sophtron